axibase/atsd-use-cases/integrations/github/fork-notification.md

 ## Purpose

-Github is a great place for open-source projects.
+GitHub is a great place for open-source projects.
 Companies and individuals around the world are collaborating to improve code.
 Keep an eye on what others are doing with your repositories with **Fork Notifications**.

 While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of tracking new repository forks can be better accomplished by programmatic integration leveraging GitHub webhook functionality.